jtzhangLogan/dvrk_data_collection/README.md

 ```
 cd <PATH-TO-YOUR-CATKIN-WS>       # go to your catkin_ws
 source devel/setup.bash           # set environment variables
-cd <PATH-TO-DVRK-PATH-REPLAY.PY>  # go to folder that contains dvrk_path_replay.py
+cd <PATH-TO-DVRK-DATA-COLLECT.PY>  # go to folder that contains dvrk_data_collect.py

 # example usage:
-# 1. assuming you are using PSM1 with SUJ, your current SUJ configuration is #1, and you want to play excitation path dvrk_excitation_signal_1.csv
+# 1. If you are using PSM1 with SUJ, your current SUJ configuration is #1, and you want to play excitation path dvrk_excitation_signal_1.csv
 #    python2 dvrk_data_collect.py -a PSM1 -f dvrk_excitation_signal_1.csv -s PSM-SUJ -c 1
 #
-# 2. assuming you are using PSM2 only, your current dVRK configuration is #2, and you want to play excitation path dvrk_excitation_signal_3.csv
+# 2. If you are using PSM2 only, your current dVRK configuration is #2, and you want to play excitation path dvrk_excitation_signal_3.csv
 #    python2 dvrk_data_collect.py -a PSM2 -f dvrk_excitation_signal_3.csv -s PSM -c 2
 #